Short-eared bat: Range and population

-The currently known range of this species extends from the Caribbean lowlands of Costa Rica through Guyana to the state of Para, Brazil and it has never been found in elevations below 300 m.
+The currently known range of this species extends from the Caribbean lowlands of Costa Rica through Guyana to the state of Pará, Brazil, and it has never been found in elevations below 300 m.
 The exact population size of the short-eared bat is unknown, but this is one of the rarest Neotropical bats, known from fewer than twenty individuals taken from less than ten localities in humid lowland areas.
 They face no immediate threats and are listed as being of Least Concern by the IUCN.

 Behavior

 Aerial insectivores, Cyttarops alecto roosts in small groups of one to ten individuals of both sexes and mixed ages under fronds of coco palms during the day.
 It hangs freely by the feet when roosting near the midrib of a frond.
-They are nocturnal so activity doesn't usually start until about 45 min after sunset and is usually restricted to the immediate area around the roost for the first 15 to 30 min.
-Once it is completely dark, individuals disperse, flying at least 3 to 4 m above ground.
-Roosts are often located in exposed places and even by buildings actively occupied by humans, demonstrating they can be adaptable to human-disturbed areas.
+They are nocturnal, so activity doesn't usually start until about 45 minutes after sunset and is usually restricted to the immediate area around the roost for the first 15 to 30 minutes.
+Once it is completely dark, individuals disperse, flying at least 3 to 4 meters above ground.
+Roosts are often located in exposed places, and even by buildings, actively occupied by humans, demonstrating they can be adaptable to human-disturbed areas.